aksommerville/cherteau/README.md

 - [x] Jump rope contest.

 - [x] Treasure chests.
-- [ ] Fairies: Present like minigames, but you can't lose.
+- [x] Fairies: Present like minigames, but you can't lose.
 Free coins or heart, all you have to do is catch it.
 - [x] Safety carpet
 - [x] Treadle doors.

 - [x] Maps.
+- [ ] Difficulty per map.
 - [ ] Final graphics.
 - [ ] Music.
 - [ ] Sound effects.